-Bayer Crop Science
+During sensitivity studies with Puccinia hordei during 2010, 2011 and 2012, occasional isolates with slightly higher EC50 values to Qols have been detected in France and UK (in 2012 only UK).

-During first QoI sensitivity studies with Puccinia hordei in 2010 1 isolate with slightly higher EC50 values to QoIs (factor 11) was detected in France.
-However the mutations normally associated with QoI resistance were not found.
+However, resistance factors are low and the mutations normally associated with QoI resistance were not found.

-In 2011 continued monitoring studies also showed some isolates with slightly higher EC50 values in UK and northern France (mean resistance factor 15).
 The practical relevance of these findings is not currently known.
 The mechanism is not known, no relevant mutations have been found.

-Field performance in 2011 of QoI containing spray programmes was good.
+Field performance in 2012 of QoI containing spray programmes was good.